 Students love a good pizza, and at Bertha’s on Cumberland Road, the welcoming bright yellow doors on the new Wapping Warf development bring you inside to a divine smell and some of the finest sourdough pizzas you’ll find anywhere in the country.

 On the harbourside you’ll also find some of the best gyros in the country at The Athenian.
 You can see the theme here, Bristol takes food from all over the globe and delivers it to the highest standards, without it costing the earth and making it a fun, student-friendly option.

-If you fancy some desert after a lip smacking tasty treat Swoon on College Green is the best place to go for some gelato.
-For coffee and cake there is plenty of choice during the day and night, from your chain coffee such as Starbucks and Costa, to many an independent café.
+If you fancy some dessert after a lip-smacking tasty treat Swoon on College Green is the best place to go for some gelato.
+For coffee and cake, there is plenty of choice during the day and night, from your chain coffee such as Starbucks and Costa, to many an independent café.
 Pinkmans on Park Street is a great example of this, a bakery during the daytime (voted in the top 25 in the UK), and a pizza restaurant during the night.
 It is always packed out, but worth the wait.

 Hart’s Bakery at the arches underneath Temple Meads Railway Station is another popular bakery, offering plenty of delicious hot treats right out of the oven, from bread to cakes and pastries.
 The locally roasted coffee for sale is a popular attraction for students looking for that first morning fix of caffeine before university.